Cathy Hobbs: Early life and education

-Broadcasting career
+Career

-Hobbs began her broadcast career at KGET-TV in Bakersfield, California, while still a student at the University of Southern California.
-In 1991, she joined WOLO-TV in Columbia, South Carolina, as its “featured night-beat” reporter.
-After a year, she moved to WSMV-TV in Nashville, Tennessee.
+Hobbs began a career in broadcasting at KGET-TV in Bakersfield, California, while she was still at university.
+In 1991, she joined WOLO-TV in Columbia, South Carolina, as its featured night-beat reporter.
+She moved to WSMV-TV in Nashville, Tennessee.
 She then worked for WRC-TV, the Washington D.C.
+NBC station, for 3 years, before joined WPIX in April 1997.

+Hobbs worked as a news reporter for WPIX 19 years.
+While there, she began studying at the Fashion Institute of Technology and later opened an interior design firm in New York City.

-NBC station, and joined WPIX in April 1997.
-In 2009, she left the WPIX news team to launch the real estate and design television series, Metro Residential, which also airs on PIX; she is the co-host, and executive producer of the program.
-In January 2014, Hobbs launched Design Recipes, a real estate and design series named after her popular interior design/home staging company based in NYC, which airs on WPIX-TV in which she is the host, executive producer and owner.
-WPIX-TV airs the program across a host of multi-media platforms.
-Hobbs also writes a weekly article series called Design Recipes, nationally syndicated through Tribune Content Agency.
+In 2009, Hobbs left the WPIX news team to launch a real estate and design television series, Metro Residential as co-host and executive producer of the program.
+In January 2014, she also launched Design Recipes, a real estate and design series also as host and executive producer and owner.

+In 2011, she became a contestant on HGTV Design Star one of 12 finalists for Season 6, with the prize for the winner being their own show.
+Hobbs writes a nationally-syndicated weekly series called Design Recipes.
 She is also one of the designers on HGTV Canada's show Top 10.

-Hobbs has been nominated for 19 Emmy Awards and is a five-time Emmy award winner.
-In 2003 Hobbs was awarded an Emmy Award for Outstanding General Assignment and Live Reporter for the entire New York City region.